affinitydb/doc/mvStore cpp.md

 ###ISession::createStmt, ISession::expr
-There are various flavors of `createStmt` (one of which was already covered earlier in this page, for [mvSQL](#isession::execute-isession::createstmt-mvsql)).
+There are various flavors of `createStmt` (one of which was already covered earlier in this page, for [pathSQL](#isession::execute-isession::createstmt-pathsql)).
 The simplest flavor requires no explicit argument, and creates an empty statement.
 It is used in combination with `expr`, which allows to build an expression tree piece by piece, and finally add the root of that tree to the empty statement.
 This can also be used in combination with built-in conditions (see [IStmt](#istmt) for details).
 Statements can be executed directly (using one of the